ksmin23/my-adk-python-samples/shop-agent-app/README.md

     adk web
     ```
 3. Open the provided URL in your browser.
-4. Select the `shop_search_agent` from the list of available agents.
+4. Select the `shop-agent-app.shop_agent` from the list of available agents.

 ## Example Usage